25 Student Loan Debt Statistics & Facts

 Student Debt in America by Location

-17. Florida, New Hampshire, Nevada, and Washington are the states with the highest 1-year increase in college student debt.
+17. Alaska, Maryland, Virginia, and Wyoming are the states with the highest 1-year increase in college student debt.

 Experian has categorized all US states by their highest 1-year increase of average student loan debt.
-Here, Florida holds the throne with its average of $36,706 that represents a 1-year increase by 8.5%.
-Official US student loan debt statistics place Nevada right behind Florida.
-Namely, the average in Nevada in 2019 was $33,863, which was higher by 7.1% y-o-y.
-The top four list is rounded up with Washington and New Hampshire, with their corresponding 1-year increases of 6.9% and 6.7%.
-The average education debt in these two states was $34,193 and $34,072, respectively.
+Here, Alaska holds the throne with its average of $36,829 that represents a 1-year increase by 14%.
+Official US student loan debt statistics place Maryland right behind Alaska.
+Namely, the average in Maryland in 2020 was $45,906, which was higher by 12% y-o-y.
+The top four list is rounded up with Virginia and Wyoming, with a 1-year increase of 11% each.
+The average education debt in these two states was $41,270 and $32,977, respectively.

 18. Alaska, Alabama, South Carolina, and Michigan are the states with the highest 5-year increase in debt for student loans.

-19. New Mexico, Mississippi, Tennessee, North Carolina, and Kentucky are states with significant 1-year and 5-year jump in US student loan debt.
+19. New Mexico, Mississippi, Tennessee, North Carolina, and Kentucky are states with significant 5-year jumps in US student loan debt.

-New Mexico is the fourth state with the highest average ($33,610) in this category.
-Over one and five years, this average increased by 8.8% and 32.8%, respectively.
+New Mexico was the fourth state with the highest average ($33,610) in this category.
+Over five years, this average increased by 32.8%.
 Finally, Kentucky rounds up this list with an average debt after college of $32,174, per the college debt statistics.
-The state recorded year-on-year growth of this debt by 6.8%, while in the period 2015-2019, the average amount owed increased by 30.7%.
+In the period 2015-2019, the average amount owed increased by 30.7%.

 Student Loan Default Rate